 Celebrations during a pandemic

-That said, COVID-19 is not the only viral infection to watch out for this holiday season.
-Here are some other examples of viruses that are common during this time of year.
+That said, COVID-19 is not the only viral infection to watch out for during the holidays.
+Here are some other examples of viruses that are common during the holiday season.

 The holiday "classics"

 Some types of infections are almost an integral part of the holiday tradition.
-These include the common cold, the flu, gastroenteritis and cold sores.
+These include the common cold, the flu, RSV infection, gastroenteritis and cold sores.

-The common cold is a relatively mild respiratory infection that affects mostly the nose and throat.
+The common cold is a relatively mild respiratory infection, affecting mostly the nose and throat.
 It can cause nasal congestion, sneezing, coughing, sore throat, fever, etc. and usually lasts 10 to 14 days.